-- Infrastructure and business models are required to create an outlet for more crops in certain regions, enabling optimized crop rotation. - For new crops, the introduction and commercialization process is long and volumes are small, which means that pricing and yield expectations are important. - Catch crops and intermediate crops require development of establishment methods, tools for cultivation and plant breeding that develops varieties for the Swedish climate.
+- Developed systems are needed to manage new types of weeds that come with adapted cropping systems, particularly perennial weeds. - New technology and biology are needed in symbiosis to develop the right tillage at the right time and with the right crop and variety selection. - Infrastructure and business models are required to create an outlet for more crops in certain regions, enabling optimized crop rotation. - For new crops, the introduction and commercialization process is long and volumes are small, which means that pricing and yield expectations are important. - Catch crops and intermediate crops require development of establishment methods, tools for cultivation and plant breeding that develops varieties for the Swedish climate.

-Lantmännen's role is to contribute to continuing research, provide advice to farmers and work to ensure that raw materials grown with more varied crop rotation reach the market.
+Lantmännen's role and other important players Lantmännen's role is to contribute to further research, provide advice to farmers and work to ensure that raw materials grown with more varied crop rotation reach the market.
 More research is also needed to investigate the potential of perennial grain.
 Other key players needed to meet the challenges and achieve full potential going forward are academia, farmers, advisors and other parts of the food sector.